Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-ledger.md

 - The latest firmware installed.
 - Ledger Live is installed and at version 2.19 or newer (see settings -> about to find out if you're up to date).
-- A web browser is installed that you can use to access [AXIACoin-JS Apps UI][apps].
+- A web browser is installed that you can use to access [AXIA-JS Apps UI][apps].

 ## Installing the Ledger Application